davidq1688/nvidia_jetson_ai_certificate_project/README.md

 Codes are written and executed in the same docker as the one used in the nvidia course.

-Need to run the Jupyter notebook code
+Need to run the "classification_interaction" Jupyter notebook code